byllyfish/zof/docs/tutorial/hello.rst

 ~~~~~~~~~~

 You've seen the basic scaffolding for a controller app.
 In the next section, we'll show how
-to send OpenFlow messages in your event handlers, and implement a simple, reactive hub.
+to send OpenFlow messages in your event handlers.